-- Follow this policy and maintain an environment that prevents exploitation and abuse and which encourages reporting of breaches of this policy using the appropriate procedures - Undertake the relevant induction and refresher training on this policy - Strive to promote a zero tolerance approach to discrimination, sexual harassment and abuse in all working environments - Strive to develop relationships with all stakeholders which are based on equality, trust, respect and honesty - Place the safety and welfare of children and vulnerable people above all other considerations - Report any concerns they may have about the welfare of a child or vulnerable person or any suspected sexual exploitation in accordance with Local Procedures - Respond to any child or vulnerable person who may have been abused or exploited in accordance with Local Procedures - Report any concerns they may have about the behaviour of an Excellent Development employee or representative in relation to safeguarding - Identify, minimise and where possible avoid potential situations of risk for children e.g. When privacy and confidentiality are important, try to make sure that another adult knows the contact is taking place and why.
-If possible ensure another adult is in sight and that the child or young person knows another adult is around - Identify and avoid potential situations that may lead to staff behaviour being misinterpreted - Ensure that when making images of children such as videos or photographs, that they are respectful, the children are adequately clothed and that sexually explicit poses are avoided - Ensure that any image or recording of a child does not place at risk or render them vulnerable to any form of abuse - Ensure the safeguarding policy is complied with if any child (beneficiary or otherwise) is to participate in an activity or event such as a campaign event, awards ceremony or social networking event
+- Follow this policy and maintain an environment that prevents exploitation and abuse and which encourages reporting of breaches of this policy using the appropriate procedures. - Undertake the relevant induction and refresher training on this policy - Strive to promote a zero tolerance approach to discrimination, sexual harassment and abuse in all working environments - Strive to develop relationships with all stakeholders which are based on equality, trust, respect and honesty - Place the safety and welfare of children and vulnerable people above all other considerations - Report any concerns they may have about the welfare of a child or vulnerable person or any suspected sexual exploitation in accordance with Local Procedures - Respond to any child or vulnerable person who may have been abused or exploited in accordance with Local Procedures - Report any concerns they may have about the behaviour of a Sand Dams Worldwide employee or representative in relation to safeguarding - Identify, minimise and where possible avoid potential situations of risk for children e.g. When privacy and confidentiality are important, try to make sure that another adult knows the contact is taking place and why.
+If possible, ensure another adult is in sight and that the child or young person knows another adult is around. - Identify and avoid potential situations that may lead to staff behaviour being misinterpreted - Ensure the safeguarding policy is complied with if any child (beneficiary or otherwise) is to participate in an activity or event such as a campaign event, awards ceremony or social networking event.